Contemporary Salafism in the West

 Across its various expressions, Salafism has developed in tension with—and sometimes in reaction to—the norms, institutions, and public spaces of liberal democracies.
 Whether through the establishment of religious infrastructure, the representation of Muslim communities in secular societies, or debates over religious authority and legitimacy, Salafi actors have become increasingly influential in shaping contemporary Islamic discourse and identity in the West.

-The Program on Extremism is honored to host:
+The Program on Extremism hosted:

 - Dr. Alexander Meleagrou-Hitchens, Senior Research Fellow, Centre for Statecraft and National Security, King’s College London.

-- Professor Mohamed-Ali Adraoui, Assistant Professor, Radboud University.
+- Professor Mohamed-Ali Adraoui, Research-Professor, Georgetown University.

 - Dr. Sergio Altuna Galán, Senior Research Fellow, Program on Extremism and Project Lead for TITAN.